tuckers15/Rat_Basher/readme.md

 ## Introduction

-A python arcade game inspired by Fox's Always Sunny in Philadelphia.
+A python arcade game inspired by FX's Always Sunny in Philadelphia.

 ### Dependencies